Tarkan's Long Hello

 In the early 1990s Tarkan's career took off unexpectedly in Turkey with his first album Yine Sensiz (Without You Again), while his second album A-acayipsin (Oh You're Something Else) rocketed him to star status domestically in 1994.

 Suffering from the side-effects of fame and an over-enthusiastic, intrusive Turkish media, Tarkan began to move his focus to the USA.
 Having recently signed up with manager San, Tarkan was "moved" by him to New York at the end of 1994, amidst huge speculation in the press that Tarkan was leaving to escape his compulsory military service, an obligatory duty for all Turkish males over the legal age.

-In New York, Tarkan began going to Baruch College to perfect his English.
+In New York, Tarkan began going to Baruch College to perfect his English, although he was never to graduate.
 San had begun to direct Tarkan's life completely in the years leading up to his third album between 1994-1998, enhancing the aura of stardom that was quickly enveloping the young man.

 Subsequently San believes that Tarkan owes him a lot.